vmsilvamolina/vmsilvamolina.github.io/_posts/2019-01-01-aws-lambda-powershell-twitter.md

 ### AWS S3 bucket

-You need to create a AWS S3 bucket and upload the history file, because you need to access to this file each time that the Lambda function run.
+You need to create a AWS S3 bucket and upload the history file, because you need to access this file each time that the Lambda function run.

-Before run any command associated to AWS, I´ll explain a way to set the access to the cloud services from the console.
+Before running any command associated to AWS, I´ll explain a way to set the access to the cloud services from the console.
 Using the commands provided from Amazon, you have a pair of parameters to set the info related to your credentials:

 * **AccessKey**
 * **SecretAccessKey**

-How to obtain that values?
+How to obtain those values?
 You need to login to the AWS console ([https://aws.amazon.com/console/](https://aws.amazon.com/console/)).
 Under your profile name, select the option: **My security credentials**.
 Select the section **Access keys (access key ID and secret access key)** and click over the button **Create New Access Key**.
 The last step is downloading the file with the info or select the *Show Access Key* option to copy/paste to a secure site (I´ll explain how to use *Environment Variables* with Lambda to store securely that info).

 Now, you can use the following command (you must have installed the **AWSPowerShell.NetCore** module, previously commented):